 Junior High Curriculum (Grades Six, Seven, and Eight)

-Sixth graders continue their math studies by using the Middle Grades Math Course 2, Prentice Hall, textbook.
+Sixth graders continue their math studies by using the Progress in Mathematics Grade 6, Sadlier Oxford, textbook.
 The text develops proficiency in addition, subtraction, multiplication, and division with whole numbers, fractions, decimals, integers, and rational numbers.
-Students work with equations, trigonometry, exponents, ratios, percents, proportions, geometry, and problem solving strategies.
-Seventh graders, and some sixth graders, utilize Holt McDougal’s Pre-Algebra.
+Students work with equations, trigonometry, exponents, ratios, percents, proportions, geometry, and problem-solving strategies.
+Seventh graders and some sixth graders study Pre-Algebra by using Fundamentals of Algebra, Sadlier Oxford, textbook.
 Eighth graders continue their math studies by taking Algebra I, a high school course.
-The text used is Algebra I, Holt Rinehart Winston, 2011.
-Students who successfully complete pre-algebra in sixth grade complete Algebra I in seventh grade and Geometry in eighth grade.
-For students meeting the course requirements, local high schools recognize Algebra I and Geometry for high school credit.
+The textbook used in Algebra I is Algebra I, Holt McDougal.
+Eight grade students who successfully complete Pre-Algebra in sixth grade and complete Algebra I in seventh grade study Geometry by using Geometry, McDougal Littell, textbook.
+For students meeting the course requirements, local high schools recognize Algebra I or Algebra 1 honors and Geometry or Geometry honors for high school credit.